mees-van-wel/hexa-center-website/src/routes/guide/healthcare/programs/index.md

 To add an item to a step first expand the section by clicking on it.
 If your step does not include any sections you can simply add the item by holding the left mouse button, dragging the item to the dotted rectangle section and letting go of the left mouse button.
 If you do decide you want to create sections, but items have already been added to the step, all items will be added to the newly created section.

 To add items to a specific section, make sure the section is expanded first.
-Then, just like when you're adding items to a step without sections, hold the left mouse button to grab an item from the list and drag it to the dotted rectangle section, then let go off the left mouse button.
-The dotted rectangle section will light up when an item is ready to be added.
+Then, just like when you're adding items to a step without sections, hold the **left mouse button** to grab an item from the list and drag it to the **dotted rectangle section**, then let go off the **left mouse button.** The dotted rectangle section will light up when an item is ready to be added.

 ![Adding step to section](/images/guide/programs-add-formitem-to-section.jpg "Adding step to section")

 ## 5.4 Rearranging items in steps

-Dragging form items from one section to another is currently not possible.
-Rearranging form items within a section however is possible, simply hold the left mouse button while hovering your cursor over the `arrows` icon next to the item you want to move, drag the form item to your desired location, and let go off the left mouse button to move the form item.
+Dragging form items from one section to another is currently not supported.
+Rearranging form items within a section however is supported.
+Simply hold the left mouse button while hovering your cursor over the `arrows` icon next to the item you want to move, drag the form item to your desired location, and let go off the **left mouse button** to move the form item.

 ![Dragging formitems in section](/images/guide/programs-drag-formitem-in-section.jpg "Dragging formitems in section")